KoynovStas/stest/README.md

 4. Or use the macros `TEST_ASSERT(expr)`, `TEST_ASSERT2(expr, msg)`
 5. Use the macro `MAIN_*` for declare function main.
 6. Compile and run test.

+> Note:
+  STest uses the standard clib printf function from stdio.h.
+  If you are using STest on an embedded system perhaps you have your own function or less resource-intensive one like [xprintf](http://elm-chan.org/fsw/strf/xprintf.html) Then uncomment the definition `stest_ptintf` and add your function.
+  The function must have signature like printf and must support printing for formats: %s %d %u

 ## License